-Ensure the thermostat won't be exposed to heat from nearby fireplace, radio, television, lamp or rays from the sun.
-Do not mount thermostat on a wall over a supply or return duct, chimney or vent.
+Ensure the thermostat won't be exposed to heat from nearby fireplace, radio, television, lamp, or rays from the sun.
+Do not mount thermostat on a wall over a supply or return duct, chimney, or vent.

-Wire thermostat to furnace and set thermostat anticipator as shown on wiring diagram on pages 15, 16 & 17.
+Wire thermostat to furnace as shown on wiring diagrams on page 14.